nrb5089/SignalProcessingTutorial/Module 0 - Signal Processing MS in Python/lab1-BasicSPPython.md

 There you have it, no filtering needed, you just need a conjugate (negative imaginary part) for downconversion of the carrier used previously for upconversion.

+You will see some more use of complex-valued signals in the next lab.